shimspedy/sengov/content/articles/free-government-smartphone.md

 draft: false
 ---

-#### How to Get a Free Tablet with NewPhone Wireless Plans
+#### How to Get a Free Government Smartphone  with NewPhone Wireless Plans
 Stay connected effortlessly with Newphone Wireless!
-As a leading provider dedicated to accessibility, with free tablets paired with unlimited mobile plans through the Lifeline Program and Affordable Connectivity Provider (ACP), ensuring vital communication tools are within everyone's reach.
+As a leading provider dedicated to accessibility, with Free Government Smartphone  paired with unlimited mobile plans through the Lifeline Program and Affordable Connectivity Provider (ACP), ensuring vital communication tools are within everyone's reach.

 #### About Newphone Wireless
 Newphone Wireless champions the mission to bridge the digital divide by providing free cell phones and tablets nationwide, facilitating access to technology for those in need.

-#### How to Get a Free Tablet
+#### How to Get a Free Government Smartphone
-Eligibility for a free tablet with Newphone Wireless hinges on participation in programs like SNAP or similar government assistance initiatives.
+Eligibility for a Free Government Smartphone  with Newphone Wireless hinges on participation in programs like SNAP or similar government assistance initiatives.
 Those eligible for government phone and tablet combo programs can also benefit.

 #### Benefits Offered
 - Free tablet and cell phone combo